ziggystar/vultura-factor/README.md

-#vultura.util

-This library contains general purpose utility functions.
+##General purpose utlities - vultura.util

+ - types to handle `Array[Array[T: Manifest]]` types identically to `Seq[Seq[T: Manifest]]`
  - some simple statistical pimps on numeric collections like mean, variance, sd

- - types to handle `Array[Array[T: Manifest]]` types identically to `Seq[Seq[T: Manifest]]`
- - a high performance cross-product iterator
+##Cross-Product Indexing

+ - an optimized cross-product iterator, which can be used to build table-based multi-variate functions

+##vultura.factors

+##vultura.cnf

+#vultura.graph

+- fast min-degree tree-decomposition